 In 1983, for instance, archaeologists discovered a single tomb with the bodies of eight young women in it.
 All were wearing headdresses decorated with copper ornaments and some wore fresh water pearls with Marginella shells.
 In an adjacent tomb, four older men were found buried together.
 We don’t know why these people were buried together, or why the women were buried with exotic jewelry, but some have theorized that these people were elite.
 The bodies were covered up after being discovered, and there have not been any digs on the Twin Mounds in recent decades.

-Finally, a few tips about visiting Pinson Mounds:
+Finally, here are six tips about visiting Pinson Mounds State Archaeology Park:

-Next to the main mound complex is a nature trail and a wooden boardwalk that takes you through some wonderful swamp areas dominated by cypress trees.
-If you take the boardwalk (which is closed in the winter months) you will get a nice view of the Forked Deer River, or at least the course that the river now takes.
+* Next to the main mound complex is a nature trail and a wooden boardwalk that takes you through some wonderful swamp areas dominated by cypress trees.
+If you take the boardwalk, you will get a nice view of the Forked Deer River, or at least the course that the river now takes.
 But this is not the original course of the river.
-It was "channelized," or artificially straightened, several years ago.
+It was “channelized,” or straightened, several years ago.

-There's a lot of wildlife at Pinson Mounds.
-On our visit, we spotted deer, a black snake, wild turkey and many mosquitoes.
+* There’s a lot of wildlife at Pinson Mounds.
+On one of our visits we spotted deer, a black snake, wild turkey and many mosquitoes.
 Keep your eyes open.
 And bring insect repellant, keeping in mind that chiggers attack your ankles, regardless of whether you have socks and shoes on or not.

-Thanks to Tennessee state programs archaeologist Mark Norton and TRC Solutions archaeologist Aaron Deter-Wolf for their assistance in the creation of this virtual tour.
+Thanks to Aaron Deter-Wolf for his assistance in the creation of this virtual tour.